tobiasbaxter/GARCHVolatilityForecast/README.md

 * **Deployment:** Render

 ## Limitations and Further Analyses

-* **Fixed Data Range Overall:** Further updates could pull more recent data instead of the fixed range (currently, I am limited by my API, which would fail if several requests were made in a short time period.
-This lead to the choice for a fixed dataset)
-* **ARIMA and GARCH Specification:** While the ability to choose parameters for ARIMA is flexible for the user, there is much scope for further analysis at this stage.
-Options include specifying many models and displaying metrics such as AIC and BIC, then allowing manual model selection.
-Alternatively, MLE could be used and one model selected for the user.
+* **Fixed Data Range Overall:** The current reliance on a fixed, pre-loaded dataset limits the dashboard's applicability to the most recent market conditions.
+Further updates could implement a live data retrieval mechanism (e.g., scheduled API calls) to ensure the analysis is always based on up-to-date market information.
+This would address the current limitation imposed by API call rate limits during development.

+* **ARIMA and GARCH Specification:** While manual parameter selection offers flexibility, there's significant scope for enhancing the model specification process:

+  * **Automated Model Selection:** Integrate automated ARIMA model selection (e.g., `auto_arima` from `pmdarima` library) which systematically searches for the optimal `p`, `d`, `q` parameters based on information criteria like AIC or BIC.

+  * **Alternative GARCH Models:** Extend the dashboard to allow fitting and comparing different GARCH-family models (e.g., EGARCH, TGARCH, GJR-GARCH) which are better equipped to capture asymmetric volatility responses (leverage effect).

+  * **Information Criteria Display:** Explicitly display AIC, BIC, and other relevant information criteria for various candidate models to aid in informed model selection.

-* **Observed volatility:** Log returns is a simplistic proxy for observed volatility.
-Other possibilities include a rolling standard deviation.
+* **Observed Volatility Proxy:** Using daily logarithmic returns as a proxy for realized volatility is a simplification.
+More robust proxies include a rolling standard deviation of daily returns over a fixed window (e.g., 20 days), which can provide a smoother measure of historical volatility.

+* **Loss Functions for Volatility:** Employing error metrics specifically designed for volatility forecasts, which might penalize under- or over-prediction differently.

+* **Model Robustness and Stability:** Add checks for model convergence and stability, especially when fitting complex GARCH models, to alert the user to potential issues.